 The Sport Of Lacrosse

-There are four types of lacrosse played in Canada:
+There are three types of lacrosse played in Canada:

 Box Lacrosse is played on a standard sized arena floor and features 6 players (goaltender and five runners) of an 18-20 player team on the floor at one time.